wangjiaxuan666/fixbatch/README.md

 ### col\_sum

-calculate the sum the row value in a gene expression matrix.
+calculate the sum of rows value in a gene expression matrix.

 ### housekeep

 According to the coefficient of variation and the expression sum, the stable observation value is selected

-## batch\_housekeep
+### batch\_housekeep

-The function is made for select housekeep gene Separately from every batch group
+The function is made for select housekeep gene separately from every batch group

 ### norm\_fix

-norm\_fix allows users to adjust for batch effects in datasets where the batch covariate is known, using the packages `preprocessCore`, and the function normalize.quantiles.
+norm\_fix allows users to adjust for batch effects in datasets where the batch covariate is known, using the packages `preprocessCore`, and the function `normalize.quantiles`.

 ## 开发过程